mnellemann/hmci/README.md

 ### 3 - HMCi Installation & Configuration

-Install *HMCi* on a host, which can connect to the Power HMC (on port 12443), and is also allowed to connect to the InfluxDB service.
+Install *HMCi* on a host, that can connect to your Power HMC (on port 12443), and is also allowed to connect to the InfluxDB service.
 This *can be* the same LPAR/VM as used for the InfluxDB installation.

 - Ensure you have **correct date/time** and NTPd running to keep it accurate!
 - The only requirement for **hmci** is the Java runtime, version 8 (or later)